All Products

 Procedure

-1. Log on to the ACK console.
-In the left-side navigation pane, click Clusters.
+1. Log on to the Container Service Management Console .
+In the navigation pane on the left, click Clusters.

-2. On the Clusters page, find the ACK Basic cluster that you want to migrate and choose More > Migrate to Pro in the Actions column.
+2. On the Clusters page, find the ACK basic cluster that you want to migrate and choose More > Migrate to Pro in the Actions column.

 3. In the dialog box that appears, read the notes and click precheck.

 After you click precheck, you are redirected to the Container Intelligent Service (CIS) console.
 Click Start and follow the instructions to run a precheck on the cluster.
-If the cluster fails to pass the precheck, you can follow the instructions on the Migration Check page to view further information about the failure.
+If the cluster fails to pass the precheck, follow the instructions on the Migration Check page to view further information about the failure.

 FAQ

-How long does the migration process take?
+How long does the migration take?